alvarezp/tdlpl/README.md

 TDLPL currently recognizes four programming languages: Python, Ruby, PHP and C.
 Adding new languages is really easy: edit the GNUmakefile to add the corresponding rule that prepares the runnable file.
 The runnable file goes into the run/ directory.
-Announce the new supported language in test/messages/welcome.
+Finally, create its sample configuration file under config-samples/.

 At this state the project only has basic start challenges.
 More should come in a few months... sooner if you help me out!